GovTechSG/techpass-user-docs/docs/register-intune-device-id.md

 You need the following to register your Intune Device ID on the TechPass Portal:

-- Active TechPass account.
+- An active TechPass account.
-- Non-SE GSIB device.
+- A non-SE GSIB device.
-- Ensure you have set up Microsoft Intune on the Internet Device(device you are onboarding to SEED).
 - Intune Device ID of the Internet Device.
 For more information, see [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/onboard-device/onboard-device-to-seed).

 ### To register Intune device ID